lukeschafer/jamd/Readme.md

     });

     //note: define == jamd and require == jamd.require
-    //      define and require are only added to local scope if no existing methods exist
+    //      define and require are only added to global scope if no existing methods exist

 ## A bit more